themanaworld/policies/policies/constitution.md

 - To become a member of this group, a person must show appropriate knowledge, contribute to the project and learn and gain 'git' access.

 ### Advisers
-- To become a member of this group, a person needs to be a prior contributor and TMWC member.
+- To become a member of this group, a person needs to be a prior contributor and TMWT member.
 - No longer actively contribute.
-- Allowed to vote/post as TMWC.
+- Allowed to vote/post as TMWT.

 <!-- The section below only contains links to relevant user groups and is not part of the constitution -->